material-motion/tools/essentials.md

 ## Team goals

 - Elevate existing solutions so that we can avoid re-inventing wheels.
-- In the absense of existing solutions, build great solutions for the ideas explored in the [Starmap](https://featherless.gitbooks.io/material-motion-starmap/content/).
+- In the absence of existing solutions, build great solutions for the ideas explored in the [Starmap](https://featherless.gitbooks.io/material-motion-starmap/content/).
 - Operate in the open.

 ## Helpful reading